hacktoberfest-unicam/awesome-hacktoberfest-aluminum-ape/game/obstacles_tris/README.md

-Create a simple tris game 5x5 (where you win if you can concatenate 3 same symbols), but there are some hidden obstacles, some cells where you cannot put your symbols.
-You found a obstacle if you try put your symbol in there obstacle.
+Create a simple tic tac toe game inside a 5x5 grid (where you win if you can concatenate 3 matching symbols).

+Constraints: during the grid creation, N cells contain obstacles, which prevent symbol placing.
+They are initially hidden and found only once the user tries to place a symbol there